mosi-sol/ZK/README.md

 - the password is a hash from a string, has been created onchain.
 - no need to save any file on your device.

+#
+### how to
+Imagine Alice, Bob and Peter wanting to give their token anonymously to 3 other people.

+Because all transactions are visible in public blockchains, the transmitter is not secure for the sender and receiver.

+The solution to this problem:
+Alice, Bob and Peter store their tokens in a smart contract (provided they send the equivalent of one token), and over time (for added security) the recipients withdraw their token.

+In this case, it is not clear which receiver received the token from which sender.

+#
 ### roadmap

 ### light papper